FJduFou/License/README.md

 11- Possibility to use the logos / names of the initial project:
 -
 The reuse of the logo as well as the name of the original project is prohibited outside of it.

+12- Responsibility:
+-
+The creator of the code cannot assume in any case its responsibility in case of problems and consequences related to the direct or indirect use of the code.